 When paychecks are mailed, allow the postal service five (5) workdays for delivery of your paycheck.
 In the event that you do not receive your paycheck after the five (5) workdays, contact the Payroll Services Department.
 The Payroll Services Department will reissue your paycheck after the bank verifies that the check in question has not been cashed/deposited.

 Payroll calendars are available on the back cover of this handbook.
-Questions concerning paychecks should be directed to the campus/department secretary.
-If necessary, the campus/department secretary will call the Payroll Services Department.
+Questions concerning paychecks should be directed to the Payroll Department Secretary or sent to payroll@galenaparkisd.com.

 SALARIES, WAGES, AND STIPENDS Policies DEA, DEAA, DEAB